Considering a new pet for your kids? Nothing tops “man’s best friend,” aka a furry canine!

 He’s affectionate, gentle, and can keep kids entertained for hours on end with his clownish side!

-The Irish setter is always down for an impromptu game of fetch or tug-of-war.
+Irish setters (and most Irish setter mixes) are always down for impromptu games of fetch or tug-of-war.
 He also loves sticking his nose into scent games.
 However, he can be strong-willed and often has a mind of his own, so he’ll need an owner that can provide consistent training.

 Boxers might look tough, but they’re gentle, fun-loving, and affectionate at heart.
 What makes them particularly ideal companions for kids though is their protective natures and incredible patience.